 Monitor your keywords regularly to ensure they’re aligned with your audience’s search intent.

-• Make sure negative keywords are set up properly and update them regularly to avoid irrelevant searches.
+- Make sure negative keywords are set up properly and update them regularly to avoid irrelevant searches.
 Mistakes in negative keywords can lead to unwanted search traffic.
+Also include industry-specific irrelevant keywords to filter out unqualified traffic more effectively.

 💡 Pro Tip: Optmyzr’s Keyword De-Duper checks within or across campaigns for duplicate keywords.
 It gives you an automatic recommendation of which ones to remove based on performance data.